Lazap-Development/Lazap/README.md

 ## ⁉️ FAQ

-What is next up for this project?
+**What is next up for this project?** <br>
-└ Our current priority is to support as many launchers as possible and optimize the software to its fullest potential.
+Our current priority is to support as many launchers as possible and optimize the software to its fullest potential.
 In the future, there is a possibility of the launcher becoming its own store (like steam).

 ## 🛂 License